KmanCZ/React-Random-Number-Generator/README.md

 ## Code

-All the main code is in `src/App.tsx`
+All the main code is in `src/App.tsx` file.